LBI develops alloys according to your needs in order to achieve the mechanical and physical properties specific to a particular application.

 Another advantage of its particular competences in alloying is the possibility to reuse the shavings of metal (swarf) left from the machining process.
 This recovery of the shavings enables a very interesting reduction in production costs.

 From the beginning of the production process, the furnace charges are perfectly monitored by computerisation, with each following step thoroughly controlled.

 Each liquid melt is analysed through automatic spectrometry.

-Each consituent of the chemical analysis is carefully targeted in order to achieve higher mechanical and physical properties than those requested in the standards.
+Each element of the chemical makeup are is carefully controlled in order to achieve higher mechanical and physical properties than those requested in the standards.

 Designed to limit the time of melting and to obtain optimal mixing in the liquid baths, the 24 melting furnaces at LBI (from 300 kgs up to 14 tons each) enable us to achieve the metallurgical quality and homogeneity of the alloys produced.

 The stainless steels produced in induction furnaces can be operated under very severe conditions.